richard-porter/trust-chain-protocol/README.md

 > *The Frozen Kernel is what safety looks like when the ‘user’ is an AI.*
 > *TCP is what safety looks like when AI agents are instructing other AI agents.*
+> *EML is what epistemic integrity looks like between generation and enforcement.*
 > *One addresses the internals.
-The other addresses the network.
-Both are required.*
+One addresses the network.
+One addresses the output.
+All three are required.*

 -----